-One of the biggest myths about hair loss is that many people believe that there is absolutely nothing you can do about it.
-"Most people think they have to just accept it and try to hide it, but if you are committed, you can not only stop it, but also reverse it," explains Lars Skjoth, hair-loss guru and founder of Harklinikken.
+One of the biggest myths about hair loss, that many people believe to be true, is that there is absolutely nothing you can do about it.
+"Most people think they have to just accept it and try to hide it, but if you are committed, you can not only stop it but also reverse it," explains Lars Skjoth, hair-loss guru and founder of Harklinikken.
 The researcher and scientist has personally examined over 60,000 cases of hair loss on three continents, so I figured he was the guy to go to for answers.

 Read on to find out what he told me.

-As far as hair styling goes, the use of certain styling tools (like flatirons and hot rollers) as well as braiding, hair extensions, and tight ponytails, may cause stress on the hair strand.
-"Most importantly, styles where you have to pull and apply tension can cause permanent loss from traction alopecia, which is hair loss caused by pulling.
+As far as hair styling goes, the use of certain styling tools (like flatirons and hot rollers) as well as braiding, hair extensions, and tight ponytails, may cause stress on the hair strands.
+"Most importantly," Skjoth says, "styles where you have to pull and apply tension can cause permanent loss from traction alopecia, which is hair loss caused by pulling.
 The constant pulling can cause hairs to be ripped out and, depending on the severity or how often the same follicles are affected, it can cause scars within the hair follicles (meaning the hair will not grow back)."